ovi054/predicting_bike_sharing_patterns/README.md

-# predicting_bike_sharing_patterns
+# Predicting bike sharing patterns
-Building neural network from scratch easy way.
+Building neural network from scratch in easy way.
 A project of udacity deep learning nanodegree.